slackhq/astra/docs/topics/Config-options.md

 ```

 <snippet id="default-query-timeout-desc">
-Timeout for searching an individual chunk.
-Should be set to some value below the `serverConfig.requestTimeoutMs` to
+Timeout for searching an individual <tooltip term="chunk">chunk</tooltip>.
+Should be set to some value below the
-ensure that post-processing can occur before reaching the overall request timeout.
+`serverConfig.requestTimeoutMs` to ensure that post-processing can occur before reaching the overall request timeout.
 </snippet>

 ### readFromLocationOnStart